sagemath/git-trac-command/README.md

       ...
       Branch: u/user/description
       ==============================================================================

+* Checkout
+  a remote branch:

+      $ git trac checkout 12345

+  Will automatically pick a local branch name ``t/12345/description`` based on the remote branch name.
+If you want a particular local branch name, you can specify it manually:

+      $ git trac checkout -b my_brach 12345

 * Pull (= fetch + merge) from the branch
   on a ticket:

       $ git trac pull 12345

+  You can omit the ticket number, in which case the script will try to search for the ticket having the local branch name attached.
+If that fails, an attempt is made to deduce the ticket number from the local branch name.

+* Push (upload) to the branch
+  on a ticket, and set the trac "Branch:" field accordingly:

+      $ git trac push 12345

   You can omit the ticket number, in which case the script will try to search for the ticket having the local branch name attached.
 If that